What the heck is Relational Neuroscience?

 While we so often want to resolve our problems all by ourselves, we cannot do it alone!
 We need other people and their kindness in order to heal and thrive.
 We are social animals, and our brains are meant to be soothes by other human animals.

-Meanwhile, you might enjoy watching the original book study course recordings, which goes through the material and foundational concepts of Your Resonant Self one chapter at a time.
+If you enjoy learning by watching, you might like the original book study course recordings, which go through the material and foundational concepts of Your Resonant Self one chapter at a time, or my foundational course Introduction to Resonant Language.

 This product is on special 2-for-1 offer: study this material with a friend for free!
 (At check-out, use the “additional info” section to give us the email of a friend you’d like to give a free copy to.
 We will send your friend a message to get them set up with the course so you’ll both have access.)